ruslanosipov/ruslanosipov.github.io/source/_posts/2013-06-14-use-vimdiff-as-git-mergetool.markdown

     git mergetool

 {% img /images/three-way-merge-with-vimdiff.png Three-way merge using vimdiff.
 Local changes are in top left, followed by a common ancestor, and branch `octodog` in the top right corner.
-Resulting file is at the bottom %}
+Resulting file is at the bottom. %}

 This looks terrifying at first, but let me explain what is going on.